lacuna/bifurcan/README.md

 This freedom, however, comes at a cost.
 Updates to immutable data structures require a subset of the structure to be copied, which is much more expensive than simply overwriting existing memory.

 If a data structure is referenced in multiple places, this is usually a cost worth paying.
-However, in this case it's just wasteful:
+In this case, however, it's just wasteful:

 ```java
 Set<Long> set = new Set<>();